-Tak) Parameter descriptions 1.
+Tal o Parameter descriptions 1.
 Video Stream Type: Specifies the streaming method used.
 Options include: Main Stream (Normal), Sub Stream and Third stream.
 Video Type: Specifies the stream type you wish to record.
 Select Video Stream to record video stream only.
 Select Video&Audio to record both video and audio streams.
 Note : Video&Audio is only available for those camera models that support audio.
 Resolution : Specifies the recording resolution.
 A higher image resolution provides a higher image quality but also requires a higher bit rate.
 The resolution options listed depend on the type of camera and on whether main or sub stream is being used.
 Note: Resolutions can vary depending on the camera model.

-Bitrate Type : Specifies whether variable or fixed bit rate is used.
+Tak Parameter descriptions Bitrate Type : Specifies whether variable or fixed bit rate is used.
 Variable produces higher quality results suitable for video downloads and streaming.
 Default is Constant.
 Video Quality : Specifies the quality level of the image.
 It can be set when variable bit rate is selected.
 Options include: Lowest, Lower, Medium, Higher and Highest.
-Frame Rate: Specifies the frame rate for the selected resolution.
+Frame Rate : Specifies the frame rate for the selected resolution.
 The frame rate is the number of video frames that are shown or sent per second.
 Note : The maximum frame rate depends on the camera model and selected resolution.
 Please check the camera specifications in its datasheet.
-Max bit rate : Specifies the maximum allowed bit rate.
+Max Bit Rate : Specifies the maximum allowed bit rate.
 A high image resolution requires that a high bit rate must also be selected.
 Video Encoding: Specifies the video encoder used.
 Profile : Different profile indicates different tools and technologies used in compression.
 Options include: High Profile, Main Profile and Basic Profile.
 I Frame Interval: A video compression method.
 It is strongly recommended not to change the default value 50.
-2. Audio Audio Encoding : G.722.1, G.711ulaw, G.711alaw, MP2L2 and G.726 are optional.
-Audio Input : "Linein" and "MicIn" is selectable for the pickup or built-in microphone respectively.
+SVC : Select OFF/ON to disable/enable the SVC function.
+Select Auto and the device will automatically extract frames from the original video when the network bandwidth is insufficient.
+Smoothing: Adjust the smoothness of the stream.
+Audio (IP box cameras only) Audio Encoding : G.722.1, G.711ulaw, G.711alaw, MP2L2 and G.726 are optional.
+Audio Input : ""Linein" and "MicIn" is selectable for the pickup or built-i microphone respectively.
 Input Volume: Specifies the volume from 0 to 100.
 Environmental Noise Filter: Set it as OFF or ON.
 When you set the function on the noise detected can be filtered.
-3. ROI Enable to assign more encoding resources to the region of interest to increase the quality of the ROI whereas the background information is less focused.
+2. ROI Enable to assign more encoding resources to the region of interest (ROI) to increase the quality of the ROI whereas the background information is less focused.
+3. Display Info.
+On Stream When Dual-VCA mode is enabled, the camera sends video analytics results (metadata) to an NVR or other platforms to generate a VCA alarm.
+For example, with an Interlogix NVR (please check the Interlogix website for the latest NVR models supporting this feature), you can draw a virtual line in the NVR playback window, and search the objects or people crossing this virtual line.
+Note : Only cross line and intrusion detection can support dual-VCA mode.
+4. Target Cropping Select a specific area within the field of view and assign the area to the third stream for enhanced detail and bandwidth efficiency.